Munya07/Medical-AI/README.md

 + convolutional layers of deep networks are used to map input space to feature space

 ## feature extraction
-+ minimal preprocessing, just resizing, pixel color normalization, and augmentation
+minimal preprocessing, just resizing, pixel color normalization, and augmentation

-+ base layers of densenet121, densenet201, resnet50, InceptionResNetV2, vgg16, vgg19, xception, mobilenet-v2, nasnet-mobile are used with global average pooling
+base convolutional layers of below networks are used with global average pooling
++ densenet121,
++ densenet201,
++ resnet50,
++ InceptionResNetV2,
++ vgg16,
++ vgg19,
++ xception,
++ mobilenet-v2,
++ nasnet-mobile
 + Resulting feature spaces are up to 2000 element tensors

 ## training and test